SetProtocol/STIPS/STIPS/STIP-009.md

 **Design features**

-+ single-user manager contracts mirror the separation of Set Tokens from each other at the contract level.
++ single-user manager contracts mirror the separation of SetTokens from each other at the contract level.
 + modular manager contracts allow for functionaity to be flexible and extensible.
 + a collection of multi-use extensions gives managers access to basic functionality without requiring a dedicated contract deployment.
 + managers will retain the option of deploying individual extensions for more complicated functionality.